Tech News

 PM: But we, generally, choose the opposite of that.

-CN: It makes me think of this commercial for the Microsoft Surface with a roboticist, where this tablet is enabling him to create robots by dragging his finger across the screen.
+CN: It makes me think of this commercial for the Microsoft Surface with a roboticist, where this tablet enables him to create robots by dragging his finger across the screen.
 I don’t want to get too into this, but that’s an incredibly physical job.
 Roboticists spend years learning how to build material actuated things, using real tools and huge workshops.
 They’re usually master electrical engineers and structural engineers.
-But this tablet enables them to figure out how to do responsive locomotion?
+But this tablet enables them to figure out how to do responsive locomotion.
 That idea epitomizes what’s going on now.
-It’s this vague sense of, “Just turn on Slack, and your office will improve.”
+This has a vague sense, “Just turn on Slack, and your office will improve.”

-PM: And it’s not just that we’re being oversold on utility.
-New tech, if you don’t use it deliberately, can be harmful.
+PM: And it’s not just that we’re beer sold on utility.
+New tech can be harmful if you don’t use it deliberately,

-PM: There’s a section about solitude, defined as the time where you’re not experiencing ideas from other minds.
-What do you gain from turning off notifications, or leaving your phone at home on a walk?
+PM: There’s a section about solitude, defined as when you’re not experiencing ideas from other minds.
+What do you gain from turning off notifications or leaving your phone at home on a walk?

-CN: The way our brains work is, when bringing in information, you also have to do a lot of processing.
-I have had the privilege to spend time with the very top theoretical minds in the world, and they spend tons of time just thinking.
+CN: The way our brains work is that thatyou also have to do a lot of processing.
+When bringing in information, I have had the privilege to spend time with the most theoretical minds in the world, and they spend tons of time just thinking.
 That also applies to self-realization, to understanding your life better.
-But even if you’re in a remote cabin, if you’re listening to a podcast, you’re not in solitude.
+But even if you’re in a remote cabin or listening to a podcast, you’re not in solitude.
 You’re reacting.
 You’re thinking, What does this person mean?
 Do I agree with them?
 Phones activate expensive parts of your brain.
 Running them all the time is exhausting.

 PM: You’re a computer scientist.
 Isn’t talking like this bad for business?